To Be the Apprentice of a Newborn

 We are called to be the good shepherd’s apprentices.
 We are called to sit at the foot of the master cooing awake in a manger and learn the way of simple love.

-So as we enter this Christmas week, I pray that you look past all of clutter and chaos all around us this Christmas season and look to the One we celebrate, the One lying in a manger a vulnerable and frail as a newborn can be.
-May we see a lesson in the fragile moments of that newborn’s presence.
+So as we enter this Christmas week, I pray that you look past all of clutter and chaos all around us this Christmas season and look to the One we celebrate, the One lying in a manger, as vulnerable and frail as a newborn can be.
+Let us see a lesson in the fragile moments of that newborn’s presence.
 This tender moment, this tender One, here to save us, namely from ourselves, trumps all pride and greed and ignorance.
-This little One whom Universalists believe extinguishes the fires of hell with the light of hope, this humble One presents us apprentices with a priceless grace, a renewed life, a love that helps us to love God and others.
+This little One whom we believe extinguishes the fires of hell with the light of hope, this humble One presents us apprentices with a priceless grace, a renewed life, a love that helps us to love God and others.
 May we receive the gift and live accordingly.

 Amen.